ChrWieg/TvHeadendCli/README.md

 <p>I've added Binaries of TvHeadendGui.
 This is Alpha and only usable for testing yet.
 More about it will follow soon...</p>

 <p>May,12th 2019: TvHeadendGui Improved, Error Handling improved.
 Beta-Status!
 ToDo: Tutorial.</p>

+<p>March, 21st 2020: Stability improved, parameters SubTitle, Description and Comment are optinal now.
+But it makes sense to use all parameters.</p>

+<p>You will find the Binaries <a href="https://github.com/ChrWieg/TvHeadendCli/tree/master/Binaries">here</a>It is recommended to use TvHeadendGui.exe and to copy the recording parameters generated there.
+None of the tools needs to be installed, they work by copy&paste in any folder with normal user rights. .Net Framework 4.7.2 or higher is required.</p>